Take Blood Thinners

 Your doctor will usually give you a shot first because it works faster.
 Then you'll probably take blood thinner pills for at least 3 months.
 (Pregnant women will keep taking shots at home.)
 Some people need blood thinners for the rest of their lives.

 One of the biggest concerns when you take these medications is the risk of bleeding.
 Even a minor cut could bleed a lot.
 Patients taking the drug Pradaxa can be giving idarucizumab (Praxbind) used in emergencies to reverse the blood-thinning.
 Call your doctor if you fall, get hit, or bump your head.
 You may be bleeding inside where you can't see it.
+Learn more about blood thinners and how they work.

 Wear Compression Stockings